pesho-ivanov/martinus.github.io/_posts/2005-09-20-extra-extra.md

 I have just switched to [WordPress](http://wordpress.org/), which seems to be an excellent blogging tool.
-It is **much** better than [rublog](http://rubyforge.org/projects/rublog/), I have to say :-)  Ok the comparison is probably a bit unfair, but who cares ;-)
+It is **much** better than [rublog](http://rubyforge.org/projects/rublog/), I have to say :smiley:  Ok the comparison is probably a bit unfair, but who cares :wink: